11 Best Freshdesk Alternatives of 2024

 An ideal customer service platform should be user-friendly, provide support team-centric features, be universally accessible, scalable, and offer prompt vendor support.

 Hiver ticks all these boxes and more.
-It helps teams assign, track, and collaborate on customer queries, as well as run the most advanced analytics and automation right from Gmail (a platform most of us are familiar with).
+It helps teams assign, track, and collaborate on customer queries, as well as run the most advanced analytics and automation right from Gmail or Outlook (a platform most of us are familiar with).
 It’s a full-fledged customer support solution that is feature-rich as well as simple.

 Ease of Setup: